 Loss, in simple terms, means the excess of expenses over income.
 Loss arises when income earned during the financial year by the taxpayer is less than the expenditures incurred by him during the year.
 There might be house property loss or capital loss or loss from business/profession/other income.

-For the sake of brevity in taxation matters, capital Losses are classified as i) Long term capital loss and ii) short term capital loss under Income-tax Act, 1961.
+For the sake of brevity in taxation matters, capital Losses are classified as i) Long term capital loss and ii) short-term capital loss under the Income-tax Act, of 1961.

 Click here to know about Capital Gains.

-- Long term capital loss can be set off against long term capital gain only.
-That is set-off of long term capital loss is not possible against other incomes.
+- Long-term capital loss can be set off against long-term capital gain only.
+That is set-off of the long-term capital loss is not possible against other incomes.

 - If capital loss still exists then it can be carried forward to the next financial year.